Amberley, New Zealand

-Amberley (Māori: Kōwai) is a town located in the Hurunui District in north Canterbury, on the east coast of the South Island of New Zealand.
+Amberley is a town located in the Hurunui District in north Canterbury, on the east coast of the South Island of New Zealand.
 It is located on State Highway 1 approximately 50 km north of Christchurch.
 It is the seat of the Hurunui District Council.
 The nearest town to the north of Amberly via state highway one is Waipara (11 km) and the nearest town to the south is Leithfield (5.7 km).

 History

 Amberley was established in 1864 by Mrs. Frederica Josephine Carter who owned freehold land north of the Kowai river.
 Mrs. Carter subdivided and sold her pastoral run for eight pounds per quarter acre.
 This price was very attractive as it made the land some of the cheapest in Canterbury.
 The town was named Amberley after Mrs. Carter's family farm in Oxfordshire, England.
 The earliest residents included a blacksmith, a wheelwright and a carpenter.
 A courthouse was established in 1870.
 The town developed slowly at first until the railway, built by Canterbury Provincial Railways, arrived in 1876.
 With the arrival of the railway, the town grew quickly and a town hall was completed in 1878 which could seat 400 people.
 The Anglican church was built in 1877 with room for 140 parishioners.
 It was destroyed by a "hurricane" in 1889 leaving only the tower standing.
 The church was then rebuilt at a cost of about £700.
 The Wesleyan church was built in 1882 with room for 120 parishioners.
 A branch (a two-story building) of the Bank of New South Wales was established in Amberley in 1890.
 In 1908 a telephone exchange was opened in Amberley.
 By this time Amberley had 96 houses or other dwellings and was home to more than 800 people.

+A decision to install a water supply for Amberley was made in 1953 with the work being completed in 1957.
+It was deemed a success and considered "the best thing that has ever happened to Amberley".
+It was further extended in 1958 and again in 1967.
+In 1963, planning permission was granted for four shops to be built on Main North Road.
+This led to other retail businesses moving to Main North Road and further growth in Amberley.
+Work on a sewage scheme began in 1973.
+By 1979, around half the properties in Amberley were connected to it.

+The Marathon Rubber Footwear factory closed in December 1977 which resulted in 26 redundancies.
+Amberley was upgraded to an automatic telephone exchange in 1978.
+By 1986, Amberley had grown to a population of 897 people with a further 144 people living at Amberley Beach.

 In early February 2020, a fire at an illegal tyre dump containing 160,000 tyres caused significant air pollution for local residents.